SRGSSR/castor/Sources/Castor/Castor.docc/Articles/user-interfaces/standard-views-article.md

 <!-- markdownlint-disable MD046 -->
 @TabNavigator {
     @Tab("Mini") {
-        ``CastMiniPlayerView`` shows a compact view of the current Cast playback.
-You can add the mini-player view at the bottom like this:
+        ``CastMiniPlayerView`` displays a compact view of the current Cast playback.
+Add the mini player to the bottom of your interface as follows:

         ```swift
         struct ContentView: View {